sleepingkingstudios/incunabulum/campaigns/wellspring/adventures/index.md

 15 Unicorn
 : [The Dream Lanterns](./dream-lanterns): After Verity's article appears in the broadsheets, the Silverstone Players reach out to the Delver's Guild for more information on fairy magic, and are directed to the druidic circles in the Bronzewood.
-: ???: The Silverstone Players agree to escort a giant from a nearby community into the depths below Wellspring.
+: [The Gate Crashers](./gate-crashers): The Silverstone Players agree to escort a giant from a nearby community into the depths below Wellspring.

 16 Unicorn
 : [The Dream Lanterns](./dream-lanterns): The Silverstone Players depart for the Bronzewood.